2024–25 Thai League Cup

 The 2024–25 Thai League Cup marks the 15th season of Thailand's knockout football competition in its second era.
 This edition of the League Cup signals the tournament's return to Thai football after a 10-year hiatus.
 Sponsored by Toyota Motor Thailand, it is officially known as the Hilux Revo Cup (ไฮลักซ์ รีโว่ คัพ), named after Toyota's truck model.
 79 clubs have been accepted into the competition, which commenced with the first qualification round on 31 August 2024 and will conclude with the final on 31 May 2025.
 Notably, the tournament is open exclusively to clubs from Thai League 1, Thai League 2, and Thai League 3.

 The competition structure is as follows: Clubs from Thai League 3 begin their journey in the qualifying rounds, which are organized regionally.
 As the tournament progresses, clubs from Thai League 2 enter during the play-off round.
 The first round then sees the entry of clubs from Thai League 1, who await the winners of the previous rounds.

-The competition offers a substantial prize, with the champions receiving 5 million baht and the runners-up earning 1 million baht.
-The League Cup's reintroduction has generated considerable anticipation, reflecting its prestige in Thai football.
-In addition to domestic silverware, the winner of the final earned qualification for the 2025–26 ASEAN Club Championship, adding further regional significance to the contest.
-With both teams representing distinct regions and boasting passionate fan bases, the final was a compelling showcase of Thai football's growing stature in Southeast Asia.
+The competition awards 5 million baht to the champions and 1 million baht to the runners-up.
+The League Cup’s reintroduction drew notable interest within Thai football.
+In addition to domestic silverware, the winner of the final earned qualification for the ASEAN Club Championship, adding regional relevance to the match.
+With both teams representing different regions and supported by large fan bases, the final highlighted the current profile of Thai football in Southeast Asia.